iffy/moldspec/docs/documents/fact.rst

 Fact Document
 =============

 Fact documents describe the (relatively) immutable characteristics of a system.
-These documents must conform to this schema:

 Schema